kmlawson/japanese-empire-mo3335/seminars.md

 **Further Reading:**

 * Mitter, Rana. *The Manchurian Myth: Nationalism, Resistance and Collaboration in Modern China*
+* Esherick, Joseph, ed.
+“Railway City and National Capital: Two Faces of the Modern in Changchun.” *Remaking the Chinese City: Modernity and National Identity, 1900-1950*, 65-89
 * Shao, Dan. *Remote Homeland, Recovered Borderland: Manchus, Manchoukuo, and Manchuria, 1907-1985*
 * Tamanoi, Mariko, ed. *Crossed Histories: Manchuria in the Age of Empire*
 * Aydin, Cemil. *The Politics of Anti-Westernism in Asia: Visions of World Order in Pan-Islamic and Pan-Asian Thought*